 Unit trusts should be considered medium- to long-term investments.
 The value of units may go down as well as up, and therefore Coronation does not make any guarantees with respect to the protection of capital or returns.
 Past performance is not necessarily an indication of future performance.
 The fund is mandated to invest a portion of its portfolio (typically up to a maximum of 10%) into foreign securities and may as a result be exposed to macroeconomic, settlement, political, tax, reporting or illiquidity risk factors that may be different to similar investments in the South African markets.
 Fluctuations or movements in exchange rates may cause the value of underlying investments to go up or down.
 The asset allocation by instrument type are reflected on a look-through basis.
 The asset allocation by issuer type and top issuer exposures are not reflected on a look-through basis.
-The yield shown is an estimate in part based on market assumptions and forecasts.
 The yield is calculated by taking the interest and income receivable of all the instruments in the fund divided by the net asset value, expressed as a nominal annual rate.
 It is provided to give an approximate indication of the achievable yield for an investment made at the reporting date.
 Actual experience may differ, based on changes in market values, interest rates and changes in costs actually experienced during the investment period.
 The yield disclosed on the MDD is current and calculated as at the MDD reporting date.